First Oxygen Express reaches Karnataka | Business

 More than 4,700 MT oxygen has been delivered through Oxygen Express for COVID patients across the country so far, the official noted.

-In view of the alarming rise in coronavirus cases in Karnataka, which had been reporting 50,000 infections daily, the oxygen demand grew manifold.
+In view of the alarming rise in coronavirus cases in Karnataka, which has been reporting close to 50,000 infections daily in the past few days, the oxygen demand grew manifold.

 Meanwhile, Union Railway Minister Piyush Goyal in a tweet said, ''In order to provide relief to COVID-19 patients, #OxygenExpress from Tatanagar has reached Bengaluru via Green corridor, with 6 containers of medical oxygen.''